mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ![Confusion matrix showing the performance of models in predicting big versus little endianness on the ISADetect-BuildCross suite.
 The percentages represent the mean prediction accuracy across all models for each endianness classification. \label{fig:cm-isadetect-buildcross-endianness}](./images/results/confusion-buildcrossall-endianness-all-models.svg){ width=300px }

 \autoref{fig:buildcross-endianness-by-model} aggregates the results across \acp{ISA}.
-Here, we observe that contrary to the other testing setups, the embedding models are not performing better than their non-embedding counterparts.
+Here, contrary to the other testing setups, we observe that the embedding models are performing worse than their non-embedding counterparts.

 \autoref{fig:buildcross-endianness-by-isa} aggregates results across the different models.
-We see that the average classification performance varies a lot across the different \acp{ISA}, from 3% for the `rxeb` architecture to 96% for the `tricore` architecture.
+We see that the average classification performance varies substantially across the different \acp{ISA}, from 10% for the `arceb` architecture to 96% for the `tricore` architecture.

 \autoref{fig:cm-isadetect-buildcross-endianness} aggregates the results across \acp{ISA} and models, and shows the confusion matrix.
 We see that even though overall classification performance is low, the models appear balanced and do not show any clear bias towards a specific class.